Competitive market research is important.

 For real estate professionals and home service businesses, finding flippers can be a great source of new business.

-In this video, we’ll show you how to use PropertyRadar to:
+In the steps below, we’ll show you how to use PropertyRadar to:

 Click Clear All to uncheck the existing boxes, and then check ‘Market Flip’, ‘Short Sale Flip’, and ‘REO Flip’.